 St. Francis Xavier University Department of Sociology

 INTRODUCTION TO SOCIOLOGY I (SOCI 101.14)

-Fall 2019
+Fall 2020

-Lecture Room: MULH2030
+Lecture Room: SCHW 110

 Mondays: 2:15 - 3:30pm; Thursdays: 3:45 - 5:00pm

 Instructor: Stephen Marmura

 Office: NT 603

 Email: smarmura@stfx.ca

-Office Hours: Office Hours: Wednesdays 10:00am-12pm; Thursdays 11:00am-12:00pm; Fridays 10:00-11:00am (or by appointment)
+Office Hours: Office Hours: Tuesdays 10:00am-12:00pm; Wednesdays 10:00-11am; Fridays 10:00-11:00am (arrange appointment through Teams)

 COURSE DESCRIPTION

 Sociology is concerned with patterns of belief, activity and organization that arise from human interaction, and that in turn create the social individual.
 This course is designed to familiarize students with the foundations of sociology as a discipline.
 We consider the origins of sociology as a specific area of academic study, its leading schools of thought, primary methods of research and some of the main concerns of sociological investigation today.
-Students are encouraged to think critically about the nature of social life and culture, while gaining greater insight with respect to the forces and circumstances shaping their own world views, motivations and values.
+Students are encouraged to think critically about the nature of social life and culture, while gaining greater insight with respect to the forces and circumstances shaping their own world views, motivations, and values.

 Required Course Material

 Johnson, Allan.
 The Forest and the Trees: Sociology as Life, Practice, and Promise.
 3rd edition, Temple, 2014.

 John J. Macionis, Nijole V. Benokratis and Peter Urmetzer.
 Classic, Contemporary, and Cross-Cultural Readings in Sociology.
 4th Canadian Edition.
 Pearson, 2014.

-Note: I will also send out a few readings by class email.
+Note: I will also post some readings on Moodle (where indicated)

 Evaluation

 Tests (2 X 20%) = 40% Response Paper = 20% Final Exam = 40%

 COURSE REQUIREMENTS

 Attendance and Class Participation: